Lucas Correia

-Lucas Correia (born 18 April 2002) is a Luxembourgish footballer who plays as a midfielder or winger for FC Swift Hesperange.
+Lucas Correia (born 18 April 2002) is a Luxembourgish professional footballer who plays as a winger for Belgian club Virton.

 Early life

 Correia grew up idolizing Brazil international Lucas Moura.

 Education

 Correia attended the University of Oregon for a month.

 Career

 In 2019, Correia signed for Luxembourgish side CS Fola Esch, where he was regarded as one of the club's most important players.
 He helped the club win the league.

 Style of play

 Correia mainly operates as a midfielder or winger and is known for his speed.

 Personal life

 Correia is the son of football manager Miguel Correia.